arghpy/C_K-R/README.md

 # C_K-R

-This repository follows this [Book]The.C.Programming.Language.2nd.Edition.pdf) and goes through each chapter, making notes where necessary and show-casing the examples as well as some exercises.
+This repository follows the book The C Programming Language 2nd Edition, by 	Brian Kernighan and Dennis Ritchie and goes through each chapter, making notes where necessary and show-casing the examples as well as some exercises.